terris91/terris91/README.md

 👉 Creating Dynamic Ads, Posters, & Videos.

-👉 Currently Learning IoT But It Is So Hard ( I Quite Hate It :) )
+👉 Currently Learning About Hardware Programming But It Is So Hard ( I Quite Hate It :( )

 `Update Jul 24, 2024:`  I'll be launching A lot of exciting Open Source Projects soon.